A lower bound technique for triangulations of simplotopes: Products of Two Simplices

 Since our argument above is a covering argument, it actually shows a stronger result via Theorem \ref{bliss-su} that has not been proved before:

 \begin{theorem} A minimal triangulation of a product of two simplices cannot be smaller than a vertex triangulation (e.g., the standard triangulation). \end{theorem}

-Could the introduction of extra vertices inside the $7$-dimensional polytope $\Delta^3 \times \Delta^4$ allow for a smaller triangulation than the standard triangulation?
-The theorem above says it will not.

 Thus the product of two simplices is uninteresting in the sense that the standard triangulation is a minimal triangulation.
 This is not true for the product of three or more simplices, because in it there exist simplices of class larger than one.
-For the product of three segments (the $3$-cube) the minimal triangulation is $5$ while the standard triangulation is $6$, because the former uses a class 2 simplex.
+For the product of three segments (the $3$-cube) the minimal triangulation is $5$ while the standard triangulation is $6$, because the former uses a class 2 simplex, which has no exterior facet.
 In the product of three triangles, it is possible to have simplices of class 4.